Forsakringskassan/template-openshift/README.md

 ### 3. OpenShift CLI (oc)

-The `oc` CLI is included with CRC installation.
-You can also download it separately from [OpenShift CLI tools](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html).
+You can download it separately from [OpenShift CLI tools](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html).

-Check which verison you need with `crc version` it should printout the `OpenShift version`.
+Check which version you need with `crc version` it should printout the `OpenShift version`.
 Unpack it like `tar xvf oc-*-linux.tar.gz` and copy `oc` to som folder in `$PATH` like `cp oc ~/bin`.

 ### View Application Status